 Eastern equine encephalitis virus (EEEV) is transmitted by the bite of an infected mosquito, advises the Centers for Disease Control (CDC).
 The virus is rare and causes inflammation of the brain ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Meet Our Doctors

-Dr. Herbert Burns is a partner at the practice.
+Dr. Herbert Burns is the owner of Pine Bush Equine.
 Dr. Burns graduated from the University of Pennsylvania School of Veterinary Medicine.
 He is the staff veterinarian at Blue Chip Farms and also sees appointments here at the Pine Bush Equine clinic.
-His interests include surgery and lameness.
+His interests include reproduction, surgery and lameness.
 In his spare time, Herb enjoys spending time with his daughters, golfing and watching his Standardbred horses race.

 Dr. Dinah Skorich attended veterinary school at North Carolina State University and completed a one year surgical and ambulatory internship at Ocala Equine Hospital, as well a 6 month course in Equine Acupuncture at the Chi Institute in Florida.
 Her interests include surgery, lameness, acupuncture, and ultrasonography of the performance horse.
 In her free time, she enjoys running, music, riding, and spending time with her zoo of two dogs, three cats and three horses.

 Dr. Nutt attended veterinary school at North Carolina State University, completed a one-year internship in medicine, surgery, and lameness at a sport horse hospital in Virginia, then worked at an equine referral hospital in the San Francisco Bay area.
 Her special interests include emergency medicine, internal medicine, and ophthalmology.
 Her free time is spent riding, running, and gardening.